Finding Near-Optimal Weight Independent Sets at Scale: Algorithm

 \paragraph{Multi-way Vertex Separator Combination.}

 We extended the previous described operator to the multi-way vertex separator, where multiple solutions can be used and combined.
-Therefore, we compute a vertex separator $V = V_1 \cup ... \cup V_k \cup S$ and select $k$ individuals.
-Then for every pair of individual $\I_i$ and partition $V_j$ for $i,j \in \{1,...,k\}$ a score is computed.
-This score is the sum of the weight of the parent solution vertices inside this partition.
-For each block $V_j$ we select the individual $\I_i$ with the highest score to compute the new individual.
-As described for the operator before we then maximize this offspring and compute a local~maximum.
+Therefore, we compute a $k$-vertex separator $V = V_1 \cup ... \cup V_k \cup S$ and select $k$ individuals.
+Then for every pair of partition $V_i$ and individual $\I_j$ for $i,j \in \{1,...,k\}$ a score is computed.
+This score is defined by $\sum_{v\in V_i\cap I_j} \omega(v)$.
+We start with the pair resulting in the highest score pair and then select pairs decreasingly.
+Once an individual or partition block is selected, we do not use it again.
+In contrast to the previous operator, this combination only results in one offspring.We then maximize this offspring and compute a local~maximum.

 \paragraph{Edge Separator Combination.}